Emergency Dental Care

 Continue reading for more information on what is considered a dental emergency or call our Murfreesboro, Tennessee office immediately at 615-956-0178 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Dental Care of Veterans Parkway are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+When a toothache or another dental emergency strikes, the emergency team at Dental Care of Veterans Parkway are trained to quickly respond by connecting you with a provider who can give prompt relief.
+We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.